Genez-io/genezio-landing-page/deployment-platform/content/posts/run_scalable_real_time_websocket_applications_on_genezio.md

 url: /blog/websockets-on-genezio/
 ---

-At Genezio, we’ve solved one of the biggest challenges in serverless technology: deploying auto-scalable WebSocket applications on Function-as-a-Service (FaaS) platforms.
+At DeployApps, we’ve solved one of the biggest challenges in serverless technology: deploying auto-scalable WebSocket applications on Function-as-a-Service (FaaS) platforms.

 After minimizing cold start times without compromising security, we turned our focus to real-time applications.
 To make WebSocket connections work seamlessly in a serverless environment, we had to rethink our approach to enable persistent, real-time communication while maintaining the scalability and flexibility of serverless architecture.